spryker/spryker-docs/docs/marketplace/dev/front-end/table-design/table-column-types/table-column-type-list.md

 ## Overview

-Table Column List is an Angular Component that provides list of Table Column components with defined type via the `table-column-renderer` component and limits their displaying by `@spryker/popover` component.
+Table Column List is an Angular Component that provides list of Table Column components with defined type via the `table-column-renderer` component and limits their displaying to 2 by default while the rest of the list is displayed in the `@spryker/popover` component.

 Example usage the Table Column List in the `@spryker/table` config: